-Car racing is one of the most popular modern day sports, attracting big sponsorships, global audiences, and fame (and sometimes, notoriety) for drivers.
+Car racing is one of the most popular modern day sports, along with sportsbetting at a casino like casino aus, attracting big sponsorships, global audiences, and fame (and sometimes, notoriety) for drivers.
 The first car race on record was a 2-kilometre long race held in France in the year 1887 but there was only one car in the race.
 In 1884, the first competition involving motor vehicles was held, covering the road from Paris to Rouen.
 The actual winner was disqualified because his car did not meet race standards, so the official winner was George Lemaitre, driving a Peugeot.

 This might be called the first rally race, where drivers were required to cover the stages in the shortest time possible and there was always the chance of running into regular vehicles.
 The sport became popular across the continent and after World War I, the Monte Carlo Rally was first held.

 Since then it has been considered one of the stages of the World Rally Championship.
 As roads became more crowded rallies were shifted to less populated areas in Sweden and Finland.